Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 The only option left with Cloudflare is to try their Argo Routing, which promises to use a less-congested network path to reduce latency and improve load times.
 I bought the Argo add-on for $5 per month and used it for the next 30 days.

 However, there are no improvements.
-While Cloudflare Argo showed graphs on how the latency is reduced, it doesn’t help us pass the Core Web Vitals.
+While Cloudflare Argo showed graphs showing how latency is reduced, it doesn’t help us pass the Core Web Vitals.

 August with StackPath

-As there is nothing more to try with Cloudflare, I went with StackPath CDN.
-The reasons for choosing StackPath are simple.
-They offer faster TTFB than Cloudflare and are also cost-effective.
+As there was nothing more to try with Cloudflare, I went with StackPath CDN.
+The reasons for choosing StackPath are simple: They offer faster TTFB than Cloudflare and are also cost-effective.
 Here is the data to prove my point; compare it with the above Cloudflare TTFB image.

-StackPath is at least 15- 30 ms faster than Cloudflare, and I really enjoyed using them.
-The biggest drawback is they don’t have an Indian POP which affected the TTFB in the location, so there are no improvements in the LCP score.
-Since 30% of my traffic is from India, the field data remains the same, and I didn’t pass the Core Web Vitals Score even after using them for 30+ days.
+StackPath is at least 15- 30 ms faster than Cloudflare, and I enjoyed using them.
+The biggest drawback is they don’t have an Indian POP, which affected the TTFB at the location, so there are no improvements in the LCP score.
+Since 30% of my traffic is from India, the field data remains the same, and I didn’t pass the Core Web Vitals Score even after using them for more than 30 days.

-Note: If your 90% of traffic is from the United States, then StackPath is a great option, and I highly recommend them over Cloudflare or other CDN providers.
+Note: If 90% of your traffic is from the United States, StackPath is a great option, and I highly recommend it over Cloudflare or other CDN providers.
+July 2024: StackPath is now shut down.

 September with Templ

-By September 22, 2020, I had moved the site to Templ hosting.
-A brief story, they reached me in April to test their hosting services.
+By September 22, 2020, I had moved my site to Templ hosting.
+A brief story: they contacted me in April to test their hosting services.
 I tried their services on a demo site for three months and wrote a detailed Templ review here.

-Impressed by their performance, I thought of using them for the site Bloggingio.com.
-So, I bought a hosting account and moved to the site bloggingio.com by September 22, 2020, which you can confirm from the above image.
+Impressed by their performance, I considered using them for Bloggingio.com.
+So, I bought a hosting account and moved the site bloggingio.com by September 22, 2020, which you can confirm from the above image.

 The Templ tech stacks come with the Google Cloud Platform, CDN, and DNS; it looked promising to me.
 Once the site migration was completed, I changed the DNS from Cloudflare to Google, and the site was live on the Templ Platform.